⚠️ We are currently updating our 2021/22 tax guidance across the website

-This part of the website contains information about the different types of financial support that is available from the Government to help with the costs of childcare.
+This part of the website contains information about the different types of financial support that are available from the government to help with the costs of childcare.

-- Tax-Free Childcare, which gradually rolled out during 2017 and opened up to all qualifying claimants from 14 February 2018, allows parents to put money into a childcare account and for each 80p you put in the Government will put in 20p (up to certain limits).
+- tax-free childcare: a scheme where you put money into a childcare account to pay for childcare costs and for each 80p you put into the account the government will also put in 20p (up to certain limits).

-In some cases, you can use a combination of these schemes and in some cases you can only use one of the schemes.
-Which option you choose will depend on your circumstances now as well as any known future changes.
+In some cases, you can use a combination of these schemes and in some cases, you can only use one of the schemes.
+The schemes vary and choosing which option is most suitable for you will depend on your circumstances now as well as any known future changes.
 Sometimes applying for help through one scheme can stop support through another, so it is important to check the rules of each scheme carefully before deciding which to apply for.